patricia-gallardo/patricia-gallardo.github.io/_posts/2025-05-24-team_topologies.md

 Starting from the beginning.
 The logical foundation from which all this springs: Part 1, chapter 1.
 Based around 2 ideas belonging to other people:

 1. Conway's Law, 1967 (which is an observation based on Mel Conway's own experience) [^3]
 2. Inverse Conway Maneuver, 2015 (which is a made up thought experiment by James Lewis et al of Thoughtworks) [^4]

 #### Conway's law

 Based on my own experience I can see how Conway's Law can be plausible:

-> *"\[O\]rganizations which design systems (in the broad sense used here) are constrained to produce designs which are copies of the communication structures of these organizations.*
+> *"\[O\]rganizations which design systems (in the broad sense used here) are constrained to produce designs which are copies of the communication structures of these organizations."*
->
-> Melvin E. Conway, How Do Committees Invent?" [^5]
+> Melvin E. Conway, How Do Committees Invent? [^5]

 ##### Agile and DevOps was about more communication